eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 -   Mapping editor shows spinner when no network is available when switching to it
 -   Linking editor does not load when network unavailable instead of showing error

-## eccenca DataManager v24.1.0
+## eccenca DataManager v24.1.2

-We are excited to announce the latest update to DataManager v24.1.0, which introduces new features, improvements and bug fixes:
+We are excited to announce the latest update to DataManager v24.1, which introduces new features, improvements and bug fixes:

+v24.1.2 of DataManager ships the following fixes:

+-   Version string is no longer suffixed by the dirty flag due to re-generated clients

+v24.1.1 of DataManager ships the following fixes:

+-   Inline View is used when opening a Knowledge Graph Dataset in DataIntegration
+-   Delete Thesaurus dialog is now working as expected
+-   Order of graph lists is respected, when determining the first graph to explore
+-   Fixed several issues with the unshaped-properties view mode of easynav, new visualizations and creating new, inverted, edges
+-   Hide license info for store, if no expiration date is available

 v24.1.0 of DataManager adds the following new features: